nishken92/nishken92.github.io/content/topics/pybasic.md

 Once a class is defined, a new namespace is created.
 Function definitions binds the name of the function here in the class’s namespace.

 ## Class Objects

+Class object has two functions, one is attribute reference and another one is instantiation.
+Attribute reference syntax is the standard one as obj.name.
+The names of the attributes depends on the names in the corresponding class’s namespace.

+## Instance Objects.

+Instance objects are not required to be instantiated along with the class.
+If a class is defined, in any subsequent line after the class defintition, a attribute can be added to the class via simple dot product.

+class Numbers:
+	pass
+Numbers.i = 10

+The above lines are completely accepted.
+Please note, a value must be assigned to the variable.
+Method references of an instance object is valid only when the method name is defined inside the class body.
+However, the class method instance method are referring to two different memory locations.

+## Method Objects

+In the below example, function mouth is bounded to the class Human.
+Argument self is given as method takes the calling object itself as an input first Once the instance object x is created, it can call the mount function without any argument.
+This is because any method will automatically pass the calling object as first argument.
+In other words, if a function is called with N arguments by an object of P data attributes, the function is actually called with N + P arguments.

+class Human:
+    def mount(self):
+        print("Humans use mouth to speak") x = Human() x.mount()